 We envision the Arduino Sketch as the unit that includes everything you need to bring an idea to life.
 When someone shares a sketch with you, you’ll now have access both to the code, the layout for the electronics, and the full tutorial (when available).
 This allows you to have all the necessary information to build on top of the original project, making it your own.

 Arduino Project Hub is a tutorial platform powered by hackster.io.
 All the content is tagged by type of Arduino board used, level of difficulty, kind of project (for instance Getting started guide, Tutorial, Showcase...), and popularity.

 You can also browse by categories, which include Audio & Sound, Flying Things, Gadgets and Toys, Home Automation, Installations, IoT, Lab Stuff, Lights & LEDs, Motor & Robotics, Screens & Displays, Sensor & Environment and Wearables, Health & Fitness.

 You can always embed the code you write on the Arduino Web Editor on your tutorial!
 Just copy the sketch URL in the Software section of your project and it will be always up-to-date every time you update it.

 Setting up an environment in the correct way is always one of the most painful points when tinkering with electronics.
 We are providing Arduino users with guided flows when installing components or configuring products or features.
 We currently have two flows.

-At Arduino we've always developed tools to inspire and enable Makers building their projects in the easiest way possible.
+At Arduino we've always developed tools to inspire and enable Makers and Developers building their projects in the easiest way possible.
 We are releasing the very first version of a new tool that will make the creation of connected products quick, simple and secure.
 At the moment the system consists of an MQTT broker which lets you send messages from one board to another.
 Try out the Beta!